nickwells/utilities/gosh/_tailDoc.md

 command (on Linux):

 ```
-cp -r --suffix=.orig --backup ./_snippets ...snippets
+cp -r --suffix=.orig --backup ./_snippets/* <your-snippets-dir>
 ```

-The available snippets directories are listed in the program notes:
+Choose one of the available snippets directories to replace the placeholder `<your-snippets-dir>` above.
+These directories are listed in the program
+notes:

 ```
 gosh -help-show notes